OWASP/owasp-summit-2017/Outcomes/Playbooks/Playbooks-Common-Format.md

 To have an effective working session that generates meaningful and collaborative content, we recommend the following process for Summit working sessions:
 1. Explain the OWASP Playbook concept to participants.
 2. Collaboratively define the scope of the session including defining the scenario(s), audience(s), and characteristics.
 Time is limited so we suggest narrowly defining the scope of an initial scenario so that the playbook can be as actionable as possible.
-3. Ensure that there are no playbooks that are already in existence and would be more suited to the scenario(s).
+3. Ensure that there are no playbooks already in existence and more suited to the scenario(s).
 Redefine the target scenario(s) if appropriate.
 4. Distribute the OWASP Playbook Working Session Worksheet to the participants and ask them to draft an initial set of steps to structure and capture their thoughts.
 5. Ask participants to share their worksheet with the group
 6. Identify and distill the common threads of the process and document them in a process workflow diagram